itz-me-zappex/flux/README.md

 ### Autostart
 Just add command to autostart using your DE settings or WM config.
 Running daemon as root also possible, but that feature almost useless.

+### Warning for KDE Plasma users
+If you use KDE Plasma on X11, make sure `$DESKTOP_SESSION` variable contains `plasmax11` (that is what it contains on KDE Neon which I used for testing) to apply workaround which fixes issue with inability to detect termination of windows.
+Alternatively, run `flux` with command like `DESKTOP_SESSION='plasmax11' flux [OPTIONS]`.

 ## Configuration
 A simple INI is used for configuration.